How to use the DHT22 and Arduino to Measure Humidity, Temperature, Dew

 The basic function of the DHT22 (or DHT11) is to measure Humidity but in

-order to do that accurately it also needs to measure temperature (the
+order to do that accurately it also measures temperature (the

 temperature value compensates the humidity value automatically).
 You can